geekpradd/youtube-dl-chrome/readme.md

 ##About

-Created By Pradipta (geekpradd) and Aritra (thekindlyone) using HTML5, Javascript, Chrome APIs, Python, Flask and YouTube-DL.
+Created By Pradipta (geekpradd)  using HTML5, Javascript, Chrome APIs, Python, Flask and YouTube-DL.
+Thanks to the kindlyone for the Flask Server.